-Excluding the grants provided to the VCOs for delivering the social prescribing services, the average cost per person per year for those referred to the scheme was £168.
-Including grants to providers and additional support grants, the average cost per person per year was £545.
-All costs have been uprated to 2017/2018 levels using PSS Inflators.
+Excluding the grants provided to the VCOs for delivering the social prescribing services, the average cost per person per year for those referred to the scheme was £171.
+Including grants to providers and additional support grants, the average cost per person referred per year was £384.
+The average cost per person referred on to funded voluntary care services was £552.
+All costs have been uprated to 2018/2019 levels using PSS Inflators.